Sardinia “punished” for rejecting the national school size plan .

 "Unacceptable discrimination," thunders the governor, justifying the failure of the Region to independently adopt the national school sizing plan .
 A plan then reluctantly imposed by the government-appointed commissioner, which has led to the cutting of another nine school autonomies , adding to the 38 lost in the last three years.
 These mergers, it should be noted, only concern school principals.

 All "decisions made by the State," Todde continues, "the same State that now seeks to punish Sardinia by using NRRP funds as a tool of institutional pressure."
 This, Todde concludes, calling for the "immediate withdrawal" of the decree and the island's full access to resources, "means fewer staff, fewer services in schools, less support for students, and a lower quality of educational offerings ."
-In essence, "an attack on the right to education."
+In short, "an attack on the right to education."

 "After merging 38 school districts over the past three years and another nine this year under the auspices of the ministerial commissioner, the government has decided to further harm students by denying Sardinian school districts access to funding for teaching and administrative staff," stated Councilor for Education Ilaria Portas .
 "This penalizes young people who will not be able to access the essential services of staff dedicated to the functioning of the school system."